vbudi000/cloudpak8s/_content/mcm-4/cp4mcm_icam_post_server_install.md

   caption="Kubernetes Node toplogy and utilization"
 %}

-For detailed steps on setting up the Kubernetes Data Collector, go to the section labeled *(#setting-up-the-kubernetes-data-collector)
+For detailed steps on setting up the Kubernetes Data Collector, go to the section labeled [Setting up the Kubernetes Data Collector] (#setting-up-the-kubernetes-data-collector)

-## 2. Setup Synthetic Monitoring
+### 2. Setup Synthetic Monitoring

 The next recommendation is to setup synthetic monitoring.
 We recommend it for two reasons.
 First, it is easy and you can get value very quickly.
 Second, it is a powerful way to ensure your applications and microservices are up and running within the expected response times.
 There are two types of synthetics provided by ICAM.
 You can test your webpages.
 We use Selenium to test a single webpage or to exercise a web based application.
 By recording a script with the selenium IDE, you can exercise a sequence of steps through the browser and simulate real interactions with the application.
 In addition, you can proactively test your REST APIs either with single REST requests (GET, POST, PUT, DELETE) or via a scripted sequence of API calls.
 You begin by setting up a synthetic PoP (Point of Presence) Agent.
 The Agent is installed on any machine running Docker and most customers install two or more PoP servers so that they can compare the performance from different locations.